Sl1ceD1ce/password-manager/README.md

 **Disclaimer this password manager is NOT to be used for storing real passwords.**

+Note since this project requires API keys and secrets you won't be able to run it yourself.
+However, you can cd into the client side and run **npm run dev** to try out the frontend on localhost.

 There are several major components to my codebase that provide a certain level of security:

 1. Authentication through JWTS encrypted using SHA-512.